tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/ELEC3024/Week 7 - Digital Control Systems Pt2.md

 # Transient response on the z-plane
-- Continuous-time systems a transient response requirement was specidi
+- Continuous-time systems a transient response requirement was specified by selecting a closed-loop s-plane pole.
+- If the closed-loop **pole was on the existing root locus**
+	- Then the design consisted of a simple gain adjustement
+- If the closed-loop pole was not on the existing root locus
+	- Then a cascade compensator was designed to reshape the original